MCStatusBot/docs/docs/index.md

 And that's it!
 You're now ready to use the Mc Status Bot to keep track of your Minecraft server's status right from your Discord server

-if you would like to add more servers please see [Adding more mc Servers to my discord server]
+if you would like to add more servers please see [How To Link More Mc Servers To My Discord Server](en/guides/How%20To%20Link%20More%20Mc%20Servers%20To%20My%20Discord%20Server/)

 ## Quick Links